Erik Spoelstra: Back-to-back championship run (2011–2013)

-The following season, Spoelstra again guided the team to the postseason as the two seed.
+The next season, Spoelstra again guided the team to the postseason as the two seed.
 The Heat overcame a 2–1 game deficit against the Indiana Pacers in the Eastern Conference semi-finals, and a 3–2 game deficit against the Boston Celtics in the Eastern Conference finals to reach the 2012 NBA Finals despite an injury to starter Chris Bosh that forced him to miss nine straight games.
 Spoelstra's Heat defeated the Oklahoma City Thunder in five games to win the NBA championship.
-He became the first Asian-American head coach to win an NBA championship, and the second Heat head coach to win the title.
+He became the first Asian American head coach to win an NBA championship, and the second Heat head coach to win the title.
 He also became the only Miami Heat head coach to take the team to the NBA Finals multiple times.

 During the 2012–13 season, Spoelstra was selected as head coach of the 2013 Eastern Conference All-Stars in the 2013 NBA All-Star Game, with the Heat holding the best record in the Eastern Conference at the time of selection.
-He later coached the Heat to a 27-game winning streak (third longest in NBA history).
+He later coached the Heat to a 27-game winning streak (the third longest in NBA history).
 It started with a 100–85 win over the Toronto Raptors on February 3, 2013, and ended with a 97–101 loss to the Chicago Bulls on March 27, 2013.
 The team made the playoffs as the one seed while posting the best overall NBA regular season record.
-After sweeping the Milwaukee Bucks in the first round, the Heat won a seven-game series with the Indiana Pacers in the Eastern Conference Finals, and advanced to face the San Antonio Spurs in the 2013 NBA Finals.
-The Heat defeated the Spurs in seven games and became the first team to win two straight titles since the 2009–2010 Los Angeles Lakers.
-Spoelstra also became the eighth coach to lead his team to two straight championships.
+After sweeping the Milwaukee Bucks in the first round, the Heat won a seven-game series with the Indiana Pacers in the Eastern Conference finals, and advanced to face the San Antonio Spurs in the 2013 NBA Finals.
+The Heat defeated the Spurs in seven games.